abcrun/Class/README.md

 ### Syntax (语法)
 	var klass = Class.create([constructor[,extends]]) //Create Class
 	klass.extends(extends) //Change the Class's super Class
+	klass.implements(extends) //Add internal properties of the Class

 ### Parameters (参数)
 ###### Class.create([constructor[,extends]])
 - `constructor:Optional` -- A function or an object as the constructor.
-If it is an object, it may have an method `init` as the constructor,and others will be the properties.
+If it is an object, it may have an method `init` as the constructor,and others will be the Class's internal properties.
 - `extends:Optional` -- A function or an object to be inherited as the parent(super Class).

-### Methods (方法)
-- `Class.extends(parent)` -- Change the super Class.
-- `instancedObject.extends(properties)` -- Add properties.

 ### Examples (实例)
 `Class.create([constructor[,extends]])`